DFE-Digital/check-your-eligibility/README.md

 in the same folder.
 Update the values in this new file as needed.
 This file should not be committed, nor will it with our .gitignore.

 #### Credentials
-You can get the credentials through following the instructions in [https://github.com/DFE-Digital/check-your-eligibility-infrastructure](check-your-eligibility-infrastructure).
+You can get the credentials through following the instructions in [Check-your-eligibility-infrastructure](https://github.com/DFE-Digital/check-your-eligibility-infrastructure).
 Otherwise, just ask your Lead Developer or fellow colleague.

 ### Queue
 There is a Azure Storage Queue part of the whole flow, which triggers a logic app.
 You can either ignore that part of the application, mock it, or connect to the dev queue.
 Credentials in keyvault.

 ## JWT authenticate your request
 Each request needs to be authenticated with a JWT token.
-YOu get this token bu calling `/api/Login` with the following object:
+YOu get this token by calling `/api/Login` with the following object:
 `
 {
     "username": "",